csukuangfj/optimized_transducer/README.md

 However, `warp-transducer` produces different gradients for CPU and CUDA when using the same input.
-See <https://github.com/HawkAaron/warp-transducer/issues/93>
+See <https://github.com/HawkAaron/warp-transducer/issues/93>.
+I also created a [colab notebook](https://colab.research.google.com/drive/1vMkH8LmiCCOiCo4KTTEcv-NU8_OGn0ie?usp=sharing) to reproduce that issue.

 This project produces consistent gradient on CPU and CUDA for the same input, just like what `torchaudio` is doing.
 (We borrow the gradient computation formula from `torchaudio`).